rochelleterman/text-analysis-dhbsi/Annotated-Bibliography.md

 The publishing industry regularly draws a distinction among books along familiar lines: the kind of book that wins praise (“literary fiction”) and the kind that sells (“commercial fiction”).
 Portelance asks whether there might be a difference in the content of these books – whether their authors have categorically “different intuitions on language” – and uses discriminating words to explore that possibility.

+[Fightin’ Words: Lexical Feature Selection and Evaluation for Identifying the Content of Political Conflict](http://languagelog.ldc.upenn.edu/myl/Monroe.pdf), Burt Monroe, Michael Colaresi, Kevin Quinn

+Abstract: Entries in the burgeoning "text-as-data’"’" movement are often accompanied by lists or visualizations of how word (or other lexical feature) usage differs across some pair or set of documents.
+These are intended either to establish some target semantic concept (like the content of partisan frames) to estimate word-specific measures that feed forward into another analysis (like locating parties in ideological space) or both.
+We discuss a variety of techniques for selecting words that capture partisan, or other, differences in political speech and for evaluating the relative importance of those words.
+We introduce and emphasize several new approaches based on Bayesian shrinkage and regularization.
+We illustrate the relative utility of these approaches with analyses of partisan, gender, and distributive speech in the U.S. Senate.

 ### Sentiment Analysis